 When it comes to flipping furniture for profit, price is the key factor.
 You want to make sure that you’re getting a good deal on the furniture you’re buying, so that you can sell it for a higher price and make a profit.
 But how much should you spend?

 Our recommendation is to start small.
 Don’t go out and spend a lot of money on furniture when you’re just starting out.
-Look for pieces that are priced low, but still have potential.
+Look for pieces that are priced low, but still have potential like bedside tables, coffee tables.
 You can always work on improving the piece to increase its value.
-Curbside pickups are best????!
+Curbside pickups are great options for beginners as long as they are in great condition.

 According to Furniture Flippa, a good rule of thumb is to spend no more than 25% of the expected selling price on the piece of furniture.
 So if you expect to sell a piece for $200, you should aim to spend no more than $50 on it.